alicia6174/Kaggle-Whats-Cooking/Project.md

 -->

 * **Prediction** - We saved the best model depending on the evaluation and used it to predict the cuisine of each testing data.
 The process will be mentioned also in the sections 2 \& 3.

+Finally, we gave some discussions and conclusions about the experiments and listed some future work in the section 5.

 ## 2. Related work
 ### Descriptions of method